fbpx

 The Lumen charging mechanism and dock.

-When you buy Lumen, you get the flow sensor, a charging dock and a USB Type C charging cable.
+When you buy Lumen, you get the flow sensor (i.e., the main Lumen device), a charging dock, and a USB-C charging cable.

 The sensor hardware is made from a plastic that feels very premium.
 The mouthpiece is polished metal, as is the cap that is kept in place securely using magnets.
-On the front of the device, you can find a single button that turns the device on.
-You don’t have to worry about turning Lumen off because it does so automatically.
+On the front of the device, there’s a single button that turns the device on.
+(Lumen turns itself off automatically.)

 To charge Lumen, simply place it on top of the charging dock with the power button facing forward, and connect the dock to your computer via the included USB-C cable.
-Instead of connecting the charging dock to a computer or laptop, you can also use a compatible power adapter, such as the one that came with your iPhone or iPad.
+(You can also use any compatible wall plug adapter.)

 I don’t know how long the battery lasts or how long it takes to charge the device, because I only take it out of the charger to use it.
 After each use, I put it right back.

-As you can see, Lumen is certainly not inexpensive.
-But looking back, I’ve spent more money on blood glucose and ketone test strips.
+As you can see — and as almost all Lumen reviews point out — the device is certainly not inexpensive.
+But looking back, I’ve spent more money overall on blood glucose and ketone test strips.
+In other words, whether it offers a good value depends on how consistently you use it over time.

 If you’d like to give Lumen a try, make sure to use the discount code MK50 to get $50 off.